 World Health Organisation says this virus is unique.
 Countries can stop transmission, regardless of how their governments label it (epidemic or pandemic).
 Our actions, now, as individuals and communities, count.
 But here are a few things to consider when you are getting stressed about COVID-19.

 Practise good hand hygiene: wash your hands, for at least 20 seconds, under warm water.
 Use soap, rinse completely, and dry your hands with a clean towel.
 Moisturise skin.
 If you are using someone else's bathroom or a public facility, don't touch the taps after you have washed your hands - use a towel to turn off the tap, and dispose of it.

-Practise good cough and sneeze etiquette: cover your mouth and nose, every time you sneeze or cough, with a tissue, and dispose of it in a bin or flush it down the toilet.
+Practise good cough and sneeze etiquette: cover your mouth and nose, every time you sneeze or cough, with a tissue, and dispose of it in a bin (or use toilet paper and flush it down the toilet).
 Wash your hands (as above).
 If you have no tissue, use the inside of your elbow to cover your nose and mouth.
 Never leave your mouth or nose exposed when coughing or sneezing.

-When travelling, you might want to invest in a surgical mask and hand rub.
+When out and about, you might want to invest in wearing a surgical mask and using hand rub.
 Read the instructions for correct use.
 Hand rub kills most germs that are invisible.
 If your hands are visibly dirty, wash them (as above).

 Remember to keep your nails short and clean, and shower/bathe every day.

 Whether you choose to travel overseas or not, is up to you.
 Just remember, if you plan to travel this year, check to see if your travel insurance covers "pandemic".